joshuahigginson1/DevOps_Assessment_2/README.md

 2. Run our Jenkins install script on Jenkins-Ansible-Driver.

+2a.
+Install required Jenkins plugins for this project:
+- ChuckNorris
+- Warnings Next Generation (For Pylint Test Reporting)
+- Performance (For Junit Test Reporting)

 3. We add our IP aliases to the Jenkins-Ansible-Driver /etc/hosts file.

 4. Add the SSH public key of Jenkins-Ansible-Driver to each other VM node.